GPUOpen-Tools/radeon_raytracing_analyzer/BUILD.md

 git clone https://github.com/GPUOpen-Tools/radeon_raytracing_analyzer.git
 ```

+### Get Qt6
+Qt V6.7.0 can be installed using the Qt online installer available from the Qt 6.7.0 release page [here][qt-online].
+As an alternative, the Qt 6.7.0 offline installer can be used [here][qt-offline].
+Packages for Windows and Linux are provided.

 ### Building on Windows
 As a preliminary step, make sure that you have the following installed on your system:
 * CMake 3.11 or above.
 * Python 3.7 or above.
-* Qt® 5 or above (5.15.2 is the default and recommended).
+* Qt® 6 or above (6.7.0 is the default and recommended).
-* Visual Studio® 2015 or above (2019 is the default).
+* Visual Studio® 2019 or above (2022 is the default).

-Qt V5.15.2 can be installed using the Qt online installer available from the Qt 5.15.2 release page [here][qt-online].
-As an alternative, the Qt 5.12.6 offline installer can be used [here][qt-offline].
-Qt should be installed to the default location (C:\Qt\Qt5.xx.x).
+Qt should be installed to the default location (C:\Qt\Qt6.xx.x).
 Be sure to select msvc2017/msvc2019 64-bit during Qt installation, depending on the compiler you decide to use.
+Select msvc2019 if using Visual Studio 2022.
 A reboot is required after Qt is installed.

 CMake can be downloaded from [here](https://cmake.org/download/).